LeoGG02/JImpossibleMission/README.md

 - Go to the 'JImpossibleMission' class in 'controller' package and run the program.

 **In case of 'java.lang.UnsupportedClassVersionError' (only Eclipse solution)**
-- Right click on the 'JImpossibleMission' project
+- Right click on the 'JImpossibleMission' project.
-- Properties
+- 'Properties'.
-- Java Compiler
+- 'Java Compiler'.
-- ✓ Enable project specific settings
+- ✓ 'Enable project specific settings'.
-- ✓ Use compliance from execution enviroment 'JavaSE-17' on 'Java Build Path'
+- ✓ 'Use compliance from execution enviroment 'JavaSE-17' on 'Java Build Path''.
-- Apply and Close
+- 'Apply and Close'.

-In case you're usig other IDE, you just have to set the project/compiler to Java 17.
+In case you're using other IDE, you just have to set the project/compiler to Java 17.

 **Steps (Terminal)**
 - Download the repository as file '.zip' and extract.